Background and purpose

 Scientific advances over recent years have led to substantial changes in the treatment of many disorders.
 New therapeutic strategies are being developed and, for some of these treatments, plans for large studies involving patients from more than one country are already in place.

-The TREAT-NMD network is creating this kind of global registry, which means that all patients who register will be contacted if their profile fits the requirements for the clinical trial.
-In addition, the registry will help researchers answer questions such as how common disorders like Myotonic Dystrophy type 1 are internationally, and will support other activities to improve patient care, and establish a standard of care worldwide.
+All patients who register and update their information will be contacted if their profile fits the requirements for a clinical trial.
+In addition, the registry will help researchers answer questions such as how common disorders like Myotonic Dystrophy are internationally, and will support other activities to improve patient care, and establish a standard of care worldwide.